 Spend time at Farm News Ag Show

-There’s much to see and learn, with good food as well
+There’s much to see and learn and some good food as well

-Make plans to spend some time at the 17th annual Farm News Ag Show.
-It kicks off Wednesday at the 2031 Quail Ave. on the East Campus of Iowa Central Community College in Fort Dodge.
+Make plans to spend some time at the 18th annual Farm News Ag Show.
+It kicks off Wednesday on the East Campus of Iowa Central Community College, 2031 Quail Ave. in Fort Dodge.
 On its first day, the show is open from 8:30 a.m. to 5 p.m.
 It resumes at 7:30 a.m.
 Thursday and runs until 3 p.m.

 Food for thought is at the core of a successful exhibition.
 With that in mind, here are some of the speakers the show will feature:

-• Kelvin Leibold, Iowa State University Extension and Outreach farm and ag business management specialist, will speak from 1 to 2:30 p.m. on Wednesday about “Factors Impacting Future Farm Profits in a Global Economy.”
-Leibold’s appearance is sponsored by United Bank of Iowa, Fort Dodge.
+• Kelvin Leibold, Iowa State University Extension and Outreach farm and ag business management specialist, will speak from 11 a.m. to noon Wednesday.
+His topic: ”How will you be impacted by the 2018 Farm Bill?”

 Water will be served during the speaker presentations courtesy of Blue Ribbon Pelham Waters of Fort Dodge.